 Mike Pearlstein is CEO of Fusion Computing and holds the CISSP, the gold standard in cybersecurity certification.
 He has led Fusion’s managed IT and cybersecurity practice since 2012, serving Canadian businesses across Toronto, Hamilton, and Metro Vancouver.

-This guide breaks down exactly where your IT dollars should go in 2026, with Canadian-specific benchmarks, real cost ranges, and a framework you can use to build a budget that actually protects and grows your business.
+In this guide I break down exactly where your IT dollars should go in 2026, with Canadian-specific benchmarks, real cost ranges, and the same framework I use with clients to build a budget that actually protects and grows the business.

-Most Canadian SMBs set their IT budget reactively. copying last year’s number, reacting to an incident, or matching what a peer mentioned.
-The Gartner 4–7% benchmark describes what businesses actually spend, not what they need.
+Most Canadian SMBs I meet set their IT budget reactively, copying last year’s number, reacting to an incident, or matching what a peer mentioned.
+The Gartner 4 to 7% benchmark describes what businesses actually spend, not what they need.
 The gap between those two figures is where the risk accumulates.
+GTA buyers comparing proposals can pressure-test their numbers against our published Toronto-based managed IT provider scope and pricing.

 What does a typical small business IT budget look like in Canada?

-A typical small business IT budget in Canada allocates 4–7% of annual revenue to technology.
-For a company with 50 employees, this translates to approximately $120,000–$300,000 per year.
-Key line items include managed IT services ($100–$200/user/month), cybersecurity tools and monitoring, Microsoft 365 or Google Workspace licenses, hardware refresh cycles, backup and disaster recovery, and a reserve for unplanned projects.
+A typical small business IT budget in Canada allocates 4 to 7% of annual revenue to technology.
+For a company with 50 employees, this translates to approximately CA$120,000 to CA$300,000 per year.
+Key line items include managed IT services (CA$100 to CA$200/user/month), cybersecurity tools and monitoring, Microsoft 365 or Google Workspace licenses, hardware refresh cycles, backup and disaster recovery, and a reserve for unplanned projects.

-The 4–7% benchmark is where every IT budget conversation starts. and where most go sideways.
+The 4 to 7% benchmark is where every IT budget conversation starts, and where most go sideways.
 The actual target for your business depends on your industry, compliance obligations, and which of the six core categories you’re currently underfunding.
 The percentage alone tells you nothing about where to cut or invest.

-Fusion Computing charges $180 to $250 per user per month for fully managed IT services in Canada, covering 24/7 monitoring, help desk, cybersecurity, Microsoft 365, and backup.
+Fusion Computing charges CA$180/user/month for fully managed IT services in Canada, covering 24/7 monitoring, help desk, cybersecurity, Microsoft 365, and backup.
 The company reports a 93% first-contact resolution rate with no per-incident surcharges or long-term contracts.

 For Canadian SMBs specifically, here are the benchmarks that matter: